 The consistency of ExpressVPN's speeds is a real asset here, and we've experienced speedy connections even when logging on to servers in faraway corners of the globe.
 It means you can forget about frustrating buffering when you're watching another just-landed blockbuster or eye-popping nature doc in 4K.

 Unblocking Netflix is one thing, but if you're a serious streamer you'll inevitably have a collection of other subscriptions and preferred OD services.
-Pretty much all we tried with Express (e.g. Amazon Prime Video, Disney+, YouTube, etc - although it has had struggles with BBC iPlayer of late) we got around region blocks in no time.
+Pretty much all we tried with Express (e.g. Amazon Prime Video, BBC iPlayer, YouTube) we got around region blocks in no time.

-On that note, some VPN providers leave you on your own to try every possible server until you find something which works - but not ExpressVPN.
-If you ever have any problems, open a live chat session on the support site, ask the agent which servers are best for Netflix, and in our experience they’ll immediately point you in the right direction.
+And Express makes things so darn easy, connecting you automatically to a server it knows will help you unblock Netflix.
+Some lesser VPN providers leave you on your own to try every possible server until you find something which works - but not ExpressVPN.
+Plus, if you ever have any problems, open a live chat session on the support site, ask the agent which servers are best for Netflix, and in our experience they’ll immediately point you in the right direction.
 It's available 24/7 and is genuinely very helpful.

 It is a bit more expensive than many rivals, but ExpressVPN does provide an excellent experience for Netflix users and a reassuring 30-day money-back guarantee is available if you want to try before you commit fully.